frmichel/morph-xr2rml/README.md

 Pre-requisite: have **Java SDK 10** installed

-You can download the last snapshot published in [this repository](https://www.dropbox.com/home/artifacts/snapshot/fr/unice/i3s/morph-xr2rml-dist).
+You can download the last release published in [this repository](https://www.dropbox.com/home/artifacts/release/fr/unice/i3s/morph-xr2rml-dist).

-Alternatively, you can build the application using [Maven](http://maven.apache.org/) 2 or 3: in a shell, CD to the root directory morph-xr2rml, then run the command: ```mvn clean package```.
-A jar with all dependencies is generated in morph-xr2rml-dist/target.
+Alternatively, you can build the application using [Maven](http://maven.apache.org/): in a shell, CD to the root directory morph-xr2rml, then run the command: `mvn clean package`.
+A jar with all dependencies is generated in `morph-xr2rml-dist/target`.

 ### Run it